OSGeo/PROJ/docs/source/development/api.rst

 functions.
 On failure the function will return NULL and set pj_errno.
 The definition should be of the general form ``+proj=tmerc +lon_0 +datum=WGS84``.
-Refer to PROJ.4 documentation and the :ref:`parameters` notes for additional detail.
+Refer to PROJ.4 documentation and the :ref:`transformation` notes for additional detail.

 Coordinate system objects allocated with ``pj_init_plus()`` should be deallocated with ``pj_free()``.